^

 • Constipation.

-• The tension of the abdominal muscles.
+• Tension in the abdominal muscles.

 • Injuries to the stomach and other internal organs.